Scramble's G-Mod 35 & 38 Ultralight Solo Tarps

 Now if we look at the simplest of "Lean-To" setups.
 Again we see a similar problem when sitting.
 Here, the 140cm width, assuming 80cm of headroom, creates such a steep angle, that the avid explorer is forced to sit so far forward that they get almost no overhead coverage at all.
-The Rab Sil Tarp 1 looks a little better, but again, that extra 30cm width makes a big difference and the G-Mod 35 provides significantly more overhead coverage.
+The Rab Sil Tarp 1 looks a little better, but again, that extra 30cm or 40cm width makes a big difference and the G-Mod 35 and 38 provide significantly more overhead coverage.

 Shopping Around: A Brief History